zilexa/Homeserver/README.md

 <sub>Note: I had zero experience when I started and learned everything by googling, spending time on fora, reddit and in documentations and by hours and days of trial&error.
 I made lots of mistakes.
 Now, in case of disaster I will use the scripts in this repository myself to get up and running again.
 I am documenting this because I haven't found a single source online that provides _all necessary information_ to get up and running.
 Also, lot's of things have been carefully chosen after testing alternatives.
 You can save lots of time with this guide! :) [basic Linux commands](https://www.hostinger.com/tutorials/linux-commands).</sub>

-***
-Jan 11th 2021: I am updating this guide to support Manjaro (Arch based) Linux instead of Ubuntu.
-After working with Ubuntu for 2 years, I learned Manjaro has lots of advantages for normal users and for a home server.
-Expect lots of updates until end of January (my personal deadline to update & fully test everything).
-***

 ## Features
 * A file cloud using: _**FileRun**_ - Access and share your files from everywhere, sync your devices and enjoy your photo albums from any device, anywhere in the world.
 Fast and secure!
 * A fantastic password manager: _**VaultWarden**_ - a.k.a Bitwarden, the best password manager available.